myungdal-wang/myungdal-wang.github.io/_pages/about.md

 - *2022* Outstanding Student, Central University of Finance and Economics

 # 📖 Educations
-- *2025.09 - , Ph.D., Economics, Institute for Global Health and Development & National School of Development, Peking University.
+- *2025.09 - , Ph.D., Economics, Institute for Global Health and Development, Peking University.
 - *2021.09 - 2025.06*, B.A.
 Finance, China Academy of Finance and Development, Central University of Finance and Economics.

 # 💬 Invited Talks